 For a Company

-In the research hub, open your company page by clicking the "Company Page" link located under the company name/logo.
+In the research hub, open your company page by clicking your company name/logo:

 Then click the "Project Warnings" link found along the left panel of the page.

 The project warnings report displays projects for your company based on the selected filter options.

 1. Filter menu: Click to open the filter menu.
 You can select to filter by date, company and survey state.